AkhilaAchanta/react-camera-application/README.md

 Connect your mobile to the laptop using usb cable

-Run npm start in the laptop
+Run npm start in the laptop.
+The app will be successfully run and a qr code will be generated

-Scan the qr code in mobile using expo app
+Scan the qr code that is displayed on the laptop using expo app in your mobile

 The app will be opened and can be used for capturing images